-Mostly we tend to see pithy articles about silly or grotesque methods of birth control in ancient times, but there were effective ways to ward off conception.
+I won’t discuss infanticide, especially of female infants, because it is hella depressing.
+Nor am I going to discuss abortion (herbal or surgerical; both techniques are ancient) because if you think I’m stirring that pot on this blog, you’re nuts.
+No, I’m just talking about good, old-fashioned birth control to prevent pregnancy.
+Mostly we tend to see pithy articles about silly or grotesque methods of birth control in ancient times but there were effective ways to ward off conception.
 Often this knowledge was lost or the methods weren’t easily available for epochs of time, but the methods that actually worked have had a way of popping back up.

-Well, until the 18th century or so it was assumed that the pessary worked because it cooled the humors of her body and sealed shut the opening of her womb, but it was actually effective because the wine, olive oil, and honey all act to prevent sperm from reaching the egg.
+Until the 18th century or so it was assumed that the pessary worked because it cooled the humors of her body and sealed shut the opening of her womb, but it was actually effective because the wine, olive oil, and honey all act to prevent sperm from reaching the egg.
 Wine is acidic, but sperm needs to be in an alkaline solution (such as semen) to survive.
 The vagina is slightly acidic to begin with, and it is the fact that a woman’s cervical mucus becomes alkaline just before ovulation that keeps the sperm alive as it is transmitted to the uterus.
 Thus, the wine would make the vagina such an acidic and hostile environment that it acted as a spermicide.
+Ditto with salt and crushed juniper berries.
 Olive oil doesn’t kill sperm the way wine will, but it does significantly decrease sperm mobility.
+If the wriggly little beggars can’t get to egg, they cannot be used to impregnate it.
 Like olive oil, honey doesn’t kill sperm but it makes it hard for the sperms to move and can keep them from getting into the womb.